 11. Improve gut health

-Turkey tail mushroom is a rich source of polysaccharide peptide that acts as a prebiotic agent to increase good bacteria like Bifidobacterium and Lactobacillus bacteria while reducing bad bacteria like Clostridium, Staphylococcus, and Enterococcus alter the composition of the microbial community which disrupts by various factors (17).
+Turkey tail mushroom is a rich source of polysaccharide peptide that not only acts as a prebiotic agent to increase good bacteria like Bifidobacterium and Lactobacillus bacteria but also reduce bad bacteria like Clostridium, Staphylococcus, and Enterococcus.
+Thus, alter the composition of the microbial community which disrupts by various factors (17).

 12. Proteins in Turkey tail mushrooms helps in boosting immunity